eapearson/kbase-ui-payoff-quarter/stackedit/plugin conversion.md

 Set the view as the value of the `view` property.
 You may choose any value which makes sense for this view.

+##### Setting the view in main.js

+Inside the iframe, the `main.js` file is responsible for handling routing within the app.
+It will receive the `params.view` property and dispatch the

 With an iframe-based plugin, the same routing file is required, but instead of each route leading to an individual widget, they all lead to the same one.
 This widget, supplied by kbase-ui-tools, is responsible simply for passing the routing information into the iframe for evalutation.

-Inside the iframe, the `main.js` file is responsible for doing something with this routing information (more about that below.)

 Our job is to ensure that for each route originally defined (as can be found in `iframe_root/modules/config.yml` we create a new route which leads to our one widget.)